Skip to main content

 string

-Error message if the fan-out execution failed
+Error message if the fan-out execution failed, or JSON-encoded diagnostics for completed runs with CEL eval skips

 execution_started_at